monotasker/plugin_markmin_extras/README.md

 audio_by_title
 : Similar to image_by_title, but embeds an audio file (as an html5 audio element).
 Again, the file is referenced by its title field in a database table dedicated to audio uploads.

-upload_by_title
+doc_by_title
 : Include a link to an upload file, referenced by the title field of the file in the db table used to store the uploads.
 I use it primarily for pdf files, but it can be used to link to anything.

 In addition to simplifying your workflow with uploads stored in the file system, these additions allow you to use upload files that are stored as binary blobs in a database field.
 Because the syntax pulls the file from the upload field of a database table, it is agnostic as to the mode of storage.